 - Manual code review and evaluation of code quality

 - Contract analysis with regards to the host network

 We conducted the audit using the Truffle testing framework and Solidity compiler 0.4.25.

 Behavioral consistency and test coverage analyses

 To perform the security audit, we asked our client to provide us with a white or yellow paper for their smart contracts.
 Our client was quite surprised by this request, as nobody had offered to analyze their contract logic and expected behavior before.
-However, we always do this to make sure there’s no unexpected behavior during the ICO or any hidden functions.
+However, we always do this, according to our software development process audit checklist, to make sure there’s no unexpected behavior during the ICO or any hidden functions.

 A white paper can help auditors to understand what initial expectations were imposed on smart contracts.

 Unfortunately, our client couldn’t provide us with a white paper with smart contract specifications.
 However, our experts managed to reconstruct the initial requirements and compare them with the actual behavior of the contracts.
 To do this, we had to rely on the source code, unit tests, and comments that were available within the source repository.

 We analyzed the behavior of each contract’s functions to see that they complied with initial expectations.
 The results showed no signs of unexpected or potentially malicious behavior in the contracts, and there were no inconsistencies in their behavior.